 - Program Narrative;

 - Budget Detail Worksheet and Budget Narrative;

+- Plan for Collecting the Data Required for this Solicitation's Performance Measures;

-- Plan for Action Research;
+- Plan for Action Research:

-- Project Timeline;
+- Time-Task Plan:

-- Letter(s) of Support From Law Enforcement and/or Prosecutorial Agencies; Memoranda of Understanding (MOUs), Letters of Intent, and Subcontracts/Subgrants; and
+- MOUs, Letters of Intent, and Subcontracts/Subgrants;

-- Training Plan.
+- And Training Plan.

 NOTE: OJP has combined the Budget Detail Worksheet and Budget Narrative in a single document collectively referred to as the Budget Detail Worksheet.
 See "Budget Information and Associated Documentation" below for more information about the Budget Detail Worksheet and where it can be accessed.